-We are continuing on again this year with implementation of an approach to discipline called "The Behavior Leadership Academy" This program was founded on the belief that behaviors can be taught and learned.
+We are continuing on again this year with implementing the Positive Behavior Support this year.
 Appropriate behaviors can be taught as part of the curriculum.
 This is a school-wide discipline approach that creates guidelines, rewards and consequences for common areas of the school like the cafeteria, hallways, bathrooms, or anywhere a need is identified.
 All staff members are involved, or at a minimum, knowledgeable of what is expected of all students.
 This ensures respect from adult to students, from students to adults and from student to student since everyone is in agreement of what the expectations are.
 It fosters respect and responsibility.
 We are also utilizing the assistance of our success coach to work closely with our more challenging students who have several indicators of concern.